danielhj1998/danielhj1998.github.io/README.md

 I am currently interested in cyber security and mobile development.

-I'm also an VIM lover and if you want, you can check my [dotfiles](https://github.com/danielhj1998/dotfiles).
+I'm also a VIM lover and if you want, you can check my [dotfiles](https://github.com/danielhj1998/dotfiles).